 I use two audiobook services, Audible and RBDigital.

 Audible is relatively well known and is owned by Amazon.
 I love the choice and control you have with this service.
-For £7.99 a month you get one credit on a recurring monthly subscription, unless paused or cancelled.
-Find a book you like, listen to a sample, this is particularly useful if like me you find some narrators more enjoyable than others.
-Purchase the book with either a credit or buy paying by credit card.
-If once you have brought the book you don’t like your choice.
+For £7.99 a month you get one credit on a recurring monthly subscription unless paused or cancelled.
+Find a book you like and listen to a sample.
+This is particularly useful if like me you find some narrators more enjoyable than others.
+Purchase the book with either a credit or by paying by credit card.
+Within twelve months you can exchange a book for another if you don’t like your choice.

 RBDigital is the service Birmingham Libraries uses for it’s members to access audiobooks/magazines and now apparently also newspapers.
 In my experience it’s a lot more limited than Audible but it is a free service.
 A valid library card is required and set up is done through your main library webpage.
 Your city may not use this service, some use Overdrive.
 Below is a screenshot of Birmingham Libraries page explaining set up and the RBDigital app on my phone.

 I use a Kindle Oasis and an app called Libby.
 Libby is the ebook app for my library and can be downloaded onto all android, and IOS tablets.
 Like the RBDigital app, listed above, a valid library card is required but set up can be done through the app itself.
 The app will ask you to select your local library and input your library card number.
-If you have an E-Reader that uses the Epub format rather than the Kindle/Mobi one, loans from Libby can be sent to your ereader.
-The only but rather substantial drawback to my kindle is library books can’t be added to it.
+If you have an E-Reader that uses the Epub format rather than the Kindle/Mobi one, loans from Libby can be sent to your e-reader.
+The only drawback to my kindle is library books can’t be added to it.

 Last but definitely not least is writing.
 It helps me relax and get any and all ideas out of my head before I go to sleep at night.
 At least that’s the theory, it doesn’t quite work that well in practice.
-While I was ill I couldn’t write at all which is why this post has taken so long, I still find looking at my laptop screen tiring.
-I couldn’t wait to start writing again so I’m pleased to be getting back to some semblance of normality in these strange times.
+While I was ill I couldn’t write at all which is why this post has taken so long.
+I still find looking at my laptop screen tiring.
+I couldn’t wait to start writing again!
+I’m pleased to be getting back to some semblance of normality in these strange times.

-I hope you’ve enjoyed reading about how I’m spending my lockdown.
+I hope you’ve enjoyed reading about how I’m spending my isolation.
 Get in touch and let me know what you’ve been doing to keep busy.
 If anyone has any podcast recommendations please let me know as I’m interested to know what all the hype is about but unsure where to start as there is so much choice!

 Till next time stay safe and well.